How Common Are Slip and Fall Accidents in South Carolina?

 Where Do Slip and Fall Accidents Occur?

-While slip and fall accidents can occur in virtually any location, some areas are particularly hazardous.
-One of the most common sites for slip and fall accidents are places of business.
+While slip and fall accidents can occur in virtually any location, from a grocery store on Two Notch Road in Columbia to a resort hotel on Ocean Boulevard in Myrtle Beach, a retail plaza on Woodruff Road in Greenville, or a parking lot off Savannah Highway in Charleston.
+One of the most common sites for slip and fall accidents is places of business.

 Types of Slip and Fall Injuries